 Sobi charges only $1 for 15 minutes of riding on their electric bikes.
 Similar e-bike rates could apply in Portland.
 Users get a $1 credit if they return the bike to a designated spot and are charged an extra $1 if they don’t.
 Perhaps the first 15 minutes of electric bike use could be free on Hayden Island.

-Bluetooth 5 beacons, can push multiple payloads directly to the user rather than forcing them to visit a URL.
+QR Code and NFC signage provide instructions and bike ID.
+Bluetooth 5 beacons can push multiple payloads directly to the user.
 Make a “virtual tour”, downloading multi-media at different locations.

 In this proposal, which encourages a bike hub but does not demand it, a Bluetooth connected U-bolt is added for better security.
 Bike owners may also attach a GPS tracking wheel lock to their bike for a one-time fee of $100 or so.
 Your phone unlocks both the wheel lock (which has embedded GPS) and the U-Bolt (for enhanced security).
 Your phone’s GPS tells spinlister.com your location when you lock or unlock the bike.

 Then a $1 fee could be imposed if you leave it at the Yellow Max line after taking it from the Taco Truck hub near Safeway.
 A $1 credit provides an incentive for anyone at the Yellow Max line (at the Expo Center) to ride it back to Hayden Island.
 The reverse would also be true.
 That would tend to even out the bike distribution…and commuters may get their ride free (even make $1).

 At the Expo Center, the Marriott hotel suites on North Portland Harbor may be a sponsor since bike sharing could provide an easy way for guests to reach the Expo Center or Delta Park, popular destinations.